dmtaylor/costanza/README.md

 The following behaviors are present in listen mode:
 - If Costanza is @-ed, it will respond with a random quote from a slightly curated list of George Costanza quotes
-- If a user posts between 12:30 AM & 6:00 AM & their user ID is included in `INSOMNIAC_IDS`, they get a gentle reminder to sleep
+- If a user posts between 12:30 AM & 6:00 AM & their user ID is included in `INSOMNIAC_IDS` or they have a role listed in `INSOMNIAC_ROLES`, they get a gentle reminder to sleep
 - If a message is prefixed with `!roll`, the text following is parsed as a d-notation roll and evaluated.
 - If a message is prefixed with `!srroll`, the text following is parsed and evaluated as d-notation, and the resulting value is ran as a Shadowrun roll.
 - If a message is prefixed with `!wodroll`, the text following is parsed and evaluated as d-notation, and the resulting value is ran as a World of Darkness roll.